Yelp/mrjob/docs/protocols.rst

    Encode ``value`` as a JSON and discard ``key`` (``key`` is read in as ``None``).

-    This is an alias for :py:class:`UltraJSONValueProtocol` if :py:mod:`ujson` is installed, :py:class:`SimpleJSONValueProtocol` if :py:mod:`simplejson`
+   This is an alias for the first one of :py:class:`UltraJSONValueProtocol`, :py:class:`RapidJSONValueProtocol`, :py:class:`SimpleJSONValueProtocol`, or :py:class:`StandardJSONValueProtocol` for which the underlying library is available.
-    is installed and :py:mod:`ujson` is not and :py:class:`StandardJSONValueProtocol` if neither is installed.

 .. autoclass:: UltraJSONValueProtocol
+.. autoclass:: RapidJSONValueProtocol
 .. autoclass:: SimpleJSONValueProtocol
 .. autoclass:: StandardJSONValueProtocol